beherasuman44444-bot/first-project/README.md

 # first-project
-this is my first python project
+This is my first python project.
+Author - Suman Behera